 parrots in the Carpaccio paintings.

-Henry James said
+Henry James wrote

 The place is small and incommodious, the pictures are out of sight